Skip to content

 What is Our Apprenticeship Training Program?

-Our Apprenticeship Training Program (ATP) is an after-school fine arts program for high school students designed to educate and inspire any young person who has an interest in the arts and creative self-expression that comes at absolutely NO COST to the students or their families.
+Our Apprenticeship Training Program (ATP) is an after-school fine arts program for high school students designed to educate and inspire any young person who has an interest in the arts and creative self-expression.
+The ATP comes at absolutely NO COST to the students or their families.
 Learning through the arts at BCAT connects students with a world of ideas and aspirations for life, higher education, and careers.
-BCAT artists help students get a better understanding of the creative problem-solving process.
-The staff mentors students to set individual artistic goals, and then guides each student through the making process.
+BCAT artists help students to get a better understanding of the creative, problem-solving process.
+The artists mentor students to set individual artistic goals and then guide each student through the making process.

 Who Can Participate?